sunilrpandey/utils/git/git_notes.md

 - git branch -a // to list all the remote branches as well
 - git checkout <branch_name>
 - git checkout -b <branch_name> // if you want to create and switch to a new branch.
-- git branch -d <branch_name> // Delete the feature branch from local repository, you can also use the -D flag which is synonymous with --delete --force instead of -d.
-This will delete the branch regardless of its merge status. git push origin --delete <branch_name> // Delete a branch on your remote repository

 - git branch --set-upstream-to=origin/<branch> master

+Delete the feature branch from local repository, you can also use the -D flag which is synonymous with --delete --force instead of -d.
+This will delete the branch regardless of its merge status.

+- git branch -d <branch_name>

+Deletes a branch on your remote repository
+- git push origin --delete <branch_name>

 ```
 ### <a name=reset>Reset/Revert</a>